jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 ]
 {% endhighlight %}

 After you've classified the 3 Unknown Fruits, consider which columns you could remove without losing any accuracy.
-It's often the case that simpler classifiers are better, and the facets of your data may not be as related as you originally thought!
+It’s often the case that simpler classifiers are better, and the facets of your data may not be as related as you originally thought!

 ---